AlirezaArabshahi/alirezaarabshahi.github.io/README.md

 ## 🚀 Features

 - **Interactive Tetris Animation** - Canvas-based tech-themed falling blocks
+- **Client-Side Routing** - Smooth page transitions without full reloads.
 - **Responsive Design** - Works on desktop, tablet, and mobile
 - **Template System** - Separate content from code for easy maintenance
 - **Clean Architecture** - Modular CSS, JavaScript, and HTML structure
 - framework agnostic - you should only need to know basic knowledgeof web development to modify

 **Want to use this code for your project?**

 Absolutely!
 I'm happy to share my work with the developer community.
 The answer is **yes, with proper attribution**.